|Beverly Anderson and Mishka Terplan, MD, National Center for Health Research|

 The hormonal IUD releases a small amount of a synthetic hormone, progestogen, at a constant rate for several years.
 This hormone is a progestin, and it very similar to the progesterone naturally produced by a woman’s ovaries each month.
 The progestogen sometimes prevents ovulation from occurring–in other words, an egg is not released from an ovary.
 Additionally, the progestogen thickens a woman’s cervical mucus and causes it to become sticky.
-If ovulation occurs and an egg is released, these changes help prevent pregnancy because 1) the thickened cervical wall blocks sperm from traveling to the site of fertilization and 2) the sticky uterine lining is a poor environment for an egg to implant and grow.4
+If ovulation occurs and an egg is released, these changes help prevent pregnancy because 1) the thickened cervical wall blocks sperm from traveling to the site of fertilization and 2) the sticky uterine lining is a poor environment for an egg to implant and grow.

 The copper IUD contains no hormones.
 It has a small copper wire wrapped around the plastic base of the device.
-Its primary method of contraception is to physically block the sperm, but copper is also a natural spermicide.
+Its primary method of contraception is to physically block the sperm, because copper is also a natural spermicide.
 The copper wire causes the uterus and fallopian tubes to produce a fluid that contains white blood cells, copper ions, enzymes, and prostaglandins.
 This combination is toxic to sperm.
 The combination of these factors makes the IUD an extremely effective method of birth control.

 Who can get an IUD?
 How are they inserted?

 During the insertion process, a medical professional will sometimes administer a local anesthetic to reduce the pain associated with placing the IUD.
-Though, this is usually not necessary for women who have given birth vaginally in the past.
+This is usually not necessary for women who have given birth vaginally in the past.
 After insertion, it is important to periodically check the strings on the IUD that hang into the vagina to make sure it is still in place.
 The strings are very thin, and will become softer over time.
 You should schedule a follow-up appointment with your physician four to six weeks after the IUD is placed for them to check the strings.
 The strings are rarely felt during intercourse.

 What are the benefits to getting an IUD?

 The biggest benefit to getting an IUD is that you don’t have to worry about birth control for 3 to 10 years, depending on the type of IUD.
-The manufactures of the Mirena IUD guarantee that the device lasts for up to five years, but research has suggested that it is effective for up to seven.5, 6 The ParaGuard IUD lasts for at least ten years, and the newest IUD, Skyla, will last for three years.
+The manufactures of the Mirena IUD guarantee that the device lasts for up to five years, but research has suggested that it is effective for up to seven., The ParaGuard IUD lasts for at least ten years, and the newest IUD, Skyla, will last for three years.
 This option caters to women who have busy schedules or often forget to take their birth control pills on time.
 Additionally, IUDs are extremely effective at preventing pregnancy.
 About 1-2 out of 1000 users will get pregnant while using an IUD within the first year.

 The cost of an IUD can range from $500 to $1,000.
 This may seem like a high up-front cost, but when compared to birth control pills, which cost about $30 per month, an IUD is a cheaper method when used for more than two years.
 In fact, in a recent study that compared 15 different methods of contraception, the IUD proved to be the most cost-effective.